partially-unresponsive/Readme-2048/README.md

 # To play to 2048 (Actions unavailable for now)
+>[!WARNING]
+>Not working due to deprecated Python functions
+>Aiming to fix that, ETA 2027.
+Stay tuned

 **Game in progress.
 This is a public game of 2048.
 Anyone can play.**